hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_9/writings_prose_and_poems/1306_bhartriharis_verses.md

 . . .
-Living in whom gods like Indra, Brahmâ
+Living in whom gods like Indra, Brahmā
       and others appear like a blade of grass,
 Whose anger can destroy the worlds in a moment.
 O sage, know Him, that One Supreme